 Sight For All trained Myanmar's first peadiatric ophthalmologist, Dr Than Htun Aung through a 12-month fellowship in Adelaide and in 2010 established the country's first peadiatric ophthalmology unit.
 A/Prof Aung now treats up to 20,000 children each year.
 In 2014 A/Prof Aung trained his own fellow, Dr Tin Mg Thant who now treats children from his own paediatric ophthalmology clinic in Mandalay.
 Dr Thant's unit was established in 2015 with support from the Australian Government.
-A/Prof Aung is currently training his second fellow, Dr Khine Nweni at Yangon Eye Hospital.
-Dr Nweni will also be spending a year at the Women's and Children's Hospital in Adelaide in 2017.
+A/Prof Aung is now training his own fellows at Yangon Eye Hospital.
+Dr Khine Nweni will be spending a year at the Lady Cilento Children’s Hospital in Brisbane in 2018.

 A/Prof Than Htun Aung training Dr Tin Mg Thant at MEENTH October 2015.